 By contrast, when the interaction is increased (but remains in the chaos region for the BH model) the microcanonical distributions for interacting particles deviate substantially from the non-interacting ones.
-This is shown in Fig. \ref{fig:One-body-orbital-occupations} for the FH model with $V=10$, when $r\approx0.53$ and NPC increases to the value of $6\times10^{3}$, about one third of $\mathcal{N}_{\mathrm{HS}}=19811$ and for the BH model with $V=3$, $r\approx0.5$, and NPC $4.5\times10^{3}$ (about one quarter of $\mathcal{N}_{\mathrm{HS}}=19448$).
-The difference between the distributions for interacting and non-interacting particles is qualitative and can not be reduced to a total energy shift, as evident from comparison with non-interacting particle distributions at different energies.
+This is shown in Fig. \ref{fig:One-body-orbital-occupations} for the FH model with $V=10$, when $r\approx0.53$ and NPC increases to the value of $6.2\times10^{3}$, about one third of $\mathcal{N}_{\mathrm{HS}}=19811$ and for the BH model with $V=3$, $r\approx0.5$, and NPC $4.5\times10^{3}$ (about one quarter of $\mathcal{N}_{\mathrm{HS}}=19448$).
+The selected energy shells represent the positive temperature range $E<(N/L)\sum\varepsilon_k$ where the distribution is monotonically decreasing with single-particle energy, the negative temperature range $E>(N/L)\sum\varepsilon_k$ where it is monotonically increasing, and the transition region between them where it has a maximum for our small systems in the case of weak interactions \cite{vardi2024}.
+Unlike the weak-interaction case, the interaction-energy shift implicit in our comparison (equivalent to Ref.\cite{borgonovi2017}) does not capture the deviation, nor does any other energy shift, as the interacting and non-interacting distributions have different curvatures and are thus {\em qualitatively} different.
 As the eigenstate-to-eigenstate fluctuations are suppressed, the distributions for individual eigenstates deviate too.